ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 Consistently with what is defined at step 4 of {{getting-access}}, the Group Manager MUST check whether GROUPNAME matches with the group name pattern specified in any scope entry of the 'scope' claim in the stored Access Token for the Administrator.
 In case of a positive match, the Group Manager MUST check whether the permission set in the found scope entry specifies the permission "Read".

 If the verification above fails (i.e., there are no matching scope entries specifying the "Read" permission), the Group Manager MUST reply with a 4.03 (Forbidden) error response.
-The response MUST have Content-Format set to application/ace-groupcomm+cbor and is formatted as defined in {{Section 4.1.2 of I-D.ietf-ace-key-groupcomm}}.

 Otherwise, after a successful processing of the GET request, the Group Manager replies to the Administrator with a 2.05 (Content) response.
 The response has as payload the representation of the group configuration as specified in {{config-repr}}.
 The exact content of the payload reflects the current configuration of the OSCORE group.
 This includes both configuration properties and status properties.